-I am writing today to thank you for including provisions in H.R.
-1994, the Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act), to correct changes made to the so-called "kiddie tax" in the Tax Cuts and Jobs Act of 2017 (TCJA) that inadvertently causes harm to many low- and middle-income students who rely on scholarship aid to pay for their college education.
-We support these provisions and are pleased that the House will have the opportunity to fix this problem when the SECURE Act comes up for a floor vote later this week.
+I am writing today to urge you to swiftly correct a mistake made in the Tax Cuts and Jobs Act of 2017 (TCJA) that has inadvertently caused harm to many low- and middle-income students who rely on scholarship aid to pay for their college education.

 As you are aware, college scholarships and/or grants have been exempt from federal income tax since 1986 if they are used to pay for tuition, required fees, books, supplies, and equipment.
-However, scholarships and/or grants for non-tuition expenses like room and board are taxed as a form of unearned income for some students under the so-called kiddie tax.
+However, scholarships and/or grants for non-tuition expenses like room and board are taxed as a form of unearned income under the so-called "kiddie tax."

 Prior to the TCJA, children subject to the kiddie tax had their net unearned income (total unearned income less \$2,100) subject to the marginal tax rate of their parents, which for low-income students is almost always low.
 The kiddie tax applies to full-time college students under age 24.
-The TCJA changed the rate rules for the tax.
+The TJCA changed the rate rules for the tax.
 Instead of taxing a child's net unearned income at his or her parent's rates, the kiddie tax now applies the rates used for trusts and estates, which are higher and highly compressed compared to the tax rates for individual income filers.